math-a3k/django-ai/docs/apps/bayesian_networks.rst

     The following storages are available:

     ``dmf``
         *Django Model Field*: Saves the results to a field of a Django model.
-The model should be accesible by Django's Content Types framework and - **IMPORTANT**: it uses its default order provided by the model manager for storing.
+The model should be accessible by Django's Content Types framework and - **IMPORTANT**: it uses its default order provided by the model manager for storing.
 That ordering should be the same as the data retrieved by :ref:`bayesian_networks_node_column`, otherwise "manual" storing should be done for your situation.

         Its parameters are a dotted path: ``<app_label>.<model>.<field>``,  i.e. ``dmf:examples.UserInfo.cluster_1`` will store the results to the ``cluster_1`` field of the ``UserInfo`` model.